 - Reverse the same on the lower lip.

 If your baby allows, try to turn her on her tummy with her hands at the front.

 Or, you can hold your newborn upright position on your shoulder to massage her back.

 - Place your open hands on her upper back and gently stroke from the upper back to the buttocks.
-Repeat the stroke for a few times.
-(For a newborn, you can also support her neck and head with your one hand on your shoulder, then gently stroke from her upper back to the buttocks with your other hand).
+Repeat the stroke a few times.
+(For a newborn, you can also support her neck and head with one hand on your shoulder, then gently stroke from her upper back to the buttocks with your other hand).

 - Make small circles moving clockwise from her head to buttocks with your fingertips.
 Continue the massaging down from her legs to her feet.

 - Don’t rub your fingers on the spine directly.

 Finally, finish the message by turning to your baby’s neck and shoulder.